On the quantum improved Schwarzschild black hole: Action improved Schwarzschild black hole

 \subsection{Improved action and equation of motion}

-We saw that to have a well-defined action improvement, and to save the general covariance, we should change the dependence of running coupling on the cutoff identification parameter (say, $r$) to one of the scalar invariants like $\chi\equiv R_{\mu\nu} R^{\mu\nu}$.
-As a result action can be improved to
+We saw that to have a well--defined action improvement, and to save the general covariance, we should change the dependence of running coupling on the cutoff identification parameter (say, $r$) to a function of the curvature invariants.

+In what follows, we choose a simple one $\chi\equiv R_{\mu\nu} R^{\mu\nu}$.
+Although, as it is discussed in the previous section, in general $\chi$ could be a function of all the independent curvature invariants, but an important question is that what is this function?
+It should be determined via some physical conditions and/or selection rules.
+This could be energy conditions, and the behavior of the geodesic congruence as discussed in \cite{Moti-Shojai4}, or other conditions as in a forthcoming work.
+For simplicity and comparison of the results with other improvement methods, the choice $\chi= R_{\mu\nu} R^{\mu\nu}$ is chosen here.